 As a business owner, I often think my business is doing great and most, if not all, aspects of it are running beautifully.
 It reminds me of an old adage my dad used to say, “Son, you never tell a woman that the baby is ugly or you might get slapped.”
 However, that’s a problem for business owners looking to succeed.
 Our “baby” is ugly as it can be and we don’t see it.
-Mismanagement in business will be clearly visible and eventually, we find out our business isn’t as attractive to potential buyers as we think.
+Mismanagement in business will be clearly visible and eventually, we find out our business isn’t as attractive to potential buyers as we thought it was.
 So, here are four strategic questions to ask yourself when contemplating a potential exit plan.
-Even if you’re 10-15 years out, you need to know NOW if you are hurting your business’s long-term value.
+Even if you’re 10-15 years out, you need to know, NOW, if you are hurting your business’ long-term value.

 1. Are You Working to Continuously Focus on Maximizing The Value Of Your Business?

 Many times, people focus on driving income.
 Obviously, income is certainly a player in the value of the business but it is not the only player.
 The value of business goes well beyond income.
 If you focus on maximizing the value of your business you’ll see a greater return in the long run.
 Differentiating between the income and value can sometimes be a little bit difficult for owners to wrap their heads around.

 2. Do You Need The Business To Remain Profitable After You Are Gone?

 When running a business, owners take as much money out as possible for various reasons.
 Then, whenever they sell or pass the company on, someone else will continue the process.
 Here’s the key.
 Potential buyers want to know if they come in and pay the current owner X amount of dollars, the business will maintain its current cash flow.
 They need the pro forma to show that they can repay the loan they took out and still turn a profit on it as an entrepreneur.

 RELATED RESOURCES: Haven’t built your pro forma yet?
 Start by downloading a sample here.